 User begins session C, which uses a copy of the user preferences written by session B.

 User is maybe confused depending on expectations.

 Also, if a session crashes or is terminated abnormally (terminated using the Task Manager, for example) any changes to user preferences will be lost.
 The working copy will not be written back to the persisted user

-Losing not only toolbar customizations but also the default toolbars would indicate the user preferences have been corrupted.
+Losing not only toolbar customization but also the default toolbars would indicate the user preferences have been corrupted.
 Or if the user is running multiple sessions, there could be collisions while copying or writing the persisted user preferences, which could potentially corrupt them.

 Corrupt user preferences are not easily repaired.
 It is usually best to manually delete them from the Windows registry using regedit or some other tool.
 This will reset the application back to its initial as-installed